Nelarius/wrenpp/README.md

 ## TODO:

-* Assert when an object pointer is misaligned
-* Add function to get the value returned by the wren method.
-  * A Value class is needed.
-Has template methods to get the actual value on the Wren stack.
 * A compile-time method must be devised to assert that a type is registered with Wren.
 Use static assert, so incorrect code isn't even compiled!
   * For instance, two separate `Type`s.
 One is used for registration, which iterates `Type` as well.
 This doesn't work in the case that the user registers different types for multiple `Wren` instances.
 * There needs to be better error handling for not finding a method.